marcocspc/sshman/README.md

 - Add connection number on 'show' command; DONE
 - Add 'reorder' command, to reorder connections alphabetically; DONE
 - Add option to insert a new connection using ssh syntax.
 Ex.: 'ssh user@host -i key_address -L localport1:remote_address1:remote_port1 -L localport2:remote_address2:remote_port2 -L etc"; DONE
 - Allow user to quick input commands by their first letters.
-For example: 'sshman a' will be the same as 'sshan add', 'sshman c' will be the same as 'sshman connect', etc;
+For example: 'sshman a' will be the same as 'sshan add', 'sshman c' will be the same as 'sshman connect', etc; DONE
 - Update README.md to show how to install and include Python 3 as a requirement;
 - Update README.md to match changes.